FBLX/FlixPlotter/README.md

 # FlixPlotter
-just another V-Plotter with Python and Arduino
+just another V-Plotter using Python and Arduino